rileywheadon/poll-app/ROADMAP.md

   - [ ] Add to input slider
   - [ ] Add to line graph output
 - [ ] Disable submit button until a response is given
-- [x] Remove ranked.js from base and scripts
-- [ ] Change tier list html structure to a something responsive to an arbitrary number of entires in a tier (grid?)
+- [ ] Add rank number to a top corner of an its answer box

 ### Small/Secondary